HarlandZZC/deep_nuclei_parcellation/README.md

                 └── sub-100408_ses-1_run-1_dwi.nii.gz
     ```

+    To help you practice the entire process, we have provided a minimal `site_folder_example` containing two subjects in the release.

 2. Nuclei segmentation

     We use **segmentation** to refer to delineating the entire nuclei and **parcellation** to refer to identifying its subdivisions.